renzoe/LoRaWAN-Bandits/README.md

-# LoRaWAN-Bandits (2021)
+# LoRaWAN-Bandits

 Bandits for LoRaWAN in  NS-3.
-Work in the context of WP3 T3.1 of ANR Project INTELLIGENTSIA ( https://intelligentsia.roc.cnam.fr/ )
+Work in the context of WP3 T3.1 of ANR Project INTELLIGENTSIA ( https://intelligentsia.roc.cnam.fr/ ).

+Most of the source code development was made on the first half of the year 2021.

 ## Index